Skip to content

 remember(content: string)

-Extract and store structured facts from the given text into the knowledge graph.
-Uses the LLM to identify entities, observations, and relations.
+Extract structured facts (entities, observations, and relations) from the given text and store them in the knowledge graph.

 @param content - Natural language text containing facts to remember